Portal to main website: www.natsscifiguide.com.

 · “Wonderful . . . enormously effective” (Groff Conklin, Galaxy, July 1954). ***

-When the World Screamed (1928) ** Professor Challenger proposes making contact with a sentient being inhabiting the Earth’s interior, then sets about drilling a 14,000 foot shaft to prove his point.
+When the World Screamed (1928) ** Professor Challenger proposes making contact with a sentient being inhabiting the Earth’s interior, then begins drilling a 14,000 foot hole into the crust to prove his point.
 Though scientifically out-of-date, the tale offers an amusing glimpse of the state of geophysical knowledge and drilling technology at the beginning of the 20th century.
 (THE POISON BELT)

 Terror of Blue John Gap, The (1910) *** A country doctor traces the cause of recent depredations of the local sheep population to an old Roman mine.
 Superior adventure writing.
 (TALES OF TERROR AND MYSTERY)